HenryKang1/Computer_Vision_Practice/README.md

 1. bitwise.py
 I use this file really a lot of time for visualization purpose.
 I usually handle the binary segmentation problem.
 Binary segmentation is the binary mask handling.
 This might be useful if you need to visualize your work.
+2. loss function. ipynb

+I strongly recommend this jupyter notebook.
+I found it from kaggle competetion and it summarize the good loss functions very well.

 Models